Please refer to the University’s new webpages on working remotely.

 If you need to self-isolate due to coronavirus, let your line manager know and also email email@example.com.

 If you do not have symptoms, your absence will be treated as special paid leave.
-If you are able to work from home, you should first complete the display screen risk assessment.

 If you have symptoms of the coronavirus, your absence will be treated as sickness absence and the University’s standard sickness absence reporting procedure will apply.
 Please see the Attendance Policy for further details.
 You should follow the Public Health England guidance for self-isolating at home.

 I am pregnant.
 When should I inform my line manager?